-Making your own paper pots is not only eco-friendly, but will save you money too.
+Making your own seed pot is not only eco-friendly but will save you money too.
 Ideal for like fuchsia, , and , the newspaper pots are completely biodegradable.
-When the plants are ready to go outdoors, the whole pot can be planted into the soil – saves disturbing the roots.
+When the plants are ready to go outdoors, the whole pot can be planted into the soil – which saves disturbing the roots.

 You will need:

 - Using the newspaper cut/tear into a strip of around 8cm x 57cm (for longer cut 14cm tall) and wrap loosely around the Pal/cylindrical object.

 - Fold over the excess newspaper at the flat end of the Pal.
 Press and twist into the base, making the bottom hold together on its own.

 - Remove the pot and fill most of the way with your chosen compost.

 - Add your seed and then fill it with more compost to cover.

 - Remember to water and watch your seedling grow.